jlemein/izzy-renderer/README.md

 * `--scene` Any of the supported scene file formats, such as *.fbx or *.collada files.
 * `--materials` Materials file, which is a JSON file mapping the materials in the scene file to concrete shaders.

+The library has been tested on:
+* Ubuntu 18.04
+* Ubuntu 20.04 (with AMD Ryzen 5700G)

 ## Screenshots
 Tea set rendered using Blinn-Phong shading and a diffuse plane, acting as table cloth.
 All materials use textures for the albedo and normal maps.